This post was originally published on Saalt.org and republished here with the author’s permission.

 Participating in YLI’s workshops allowed me to become more aware of issues faced by our community.
 Learning about the history of oppression and racism allowed me to step back from the struggles we faced as South Asians and acknowledge the benefits we had over others, specifically the black community.
 I realized how anti-blackness took presence in my life.
 How we as South Asians often benefited from it.
 How we often add to the fuel by blaming one whole race for actions resulting from hate and cruelty by white supremacy.

 Anti-blackness took place in my life as I grew up being told to stay away from those who were ‘kala.’
-It took place in my life as I became afraid seeing a black man walking behind me during night fall.
-It took place in my life as I was compared to family members and congratulated for being fair skinned.
+It took place in my life as I became afraid of seeing a black man walking behind me during nightfall.
+It took place in my life as I was compared to family members and congratulated for being fair-skinned.
 I realized that I had often overlooked how relevant anti-blackness was in my life because it had become the norm.
 It was something embedded in my culture, history and life and was unacceptable for me to ignore.

 As South Asians, we benefit from anti-blackness.
 The fault is often taken away from us and given to those who are darker.
 We pride ourselves in being the ‘smarter’ race, the more ‘cultured’ race, the race closer to ‘beauty’.
 We often categorize a whole race for being violent and develop fear instead of realizing that we too are often stereotyped into one category from the actions of some.
 We fuel anti-blackness by depicting ourselves as the better race and taking pride in our lighter skin.